Are you curious about what to feed deer in the backyard?

 Ultimately, the most important thing is to choose a spot that feels safe and accessible for the deer in your area.
 With careful consideration and some trial and error, you can find just the right location for keeping your local deer healthy and happy.

-Improve the Natural Habitat
+Improve the Year Round Habitat

 Another tip for feeding deer?
 Make it your long-term goal to improve the natural habitat for deer rather than just feeding out formulated feed all the time in the feeder.
-By improving the natural habitat, you will make it easier for deer to find the nutrition they need in their own environment.
+By improving the environment you will make it easier for deer to find the nutrition they need in their own environment.

 What is the Cheapest Thing to Feed Deer?